Generative AI as a lab partner: a case study: Findings

 Group 6 also tried to get an introduction from ChatGPT on acoustic levitation.
 However, the group was more familiar with mechanical waves, including relevant concepts such as standing waves, and utilized prior knowledge in their interactions with ChatGPT.
 Additionally, they chose to interact with ChatGPT using English, as they claimed it had a lot more English than Swedish in its training set.
 From the prompt \textit{``could you give us a introduction to acoustic levitation?"} they got a reply that involved relevant concepts such as standing waves, nodes and anti-nodes, and acoustic radiation pressure.
 However, the claim that objects can be levitated in both nodes and anti-nodes did not agree with the group's hypothesized explanation of why the particle did not levitate at all speaker separation distances.
 As such, they continued to probe if ChatGPT gave what they could gauge as a legitimate explanation of this claim by asking \textit{``Where in the standing wave can you balance an object and why?"}.
 The new response from ChatGPT made them more confident in their hypothesis that the particle could only levitate in the displacement nodes since it once again mentioned levitation to be possible in both nodes and anti-nodes but also stated that levitation in the anti-nodes would be unstable but would still be attracted there due to a \textit{``stronger radiation pressure"}.
 Group 6 discussed that this explanation was confusing and possibly based on flawed reasoning, although they were not sure because they felt they lacked the proper knowledge about the physics involved.

 In general, groups 1, 2, 3, 5, and 7 were identified as struggling during the lab, meaning that they had trouble understanding what data to collect, got stuck during the analysis, or both.
 For groups 1, 2, 3, and 5, interactions with ChatGPT focused on asking simple questions and they did little to no follow-up.
-As an example, Group 2 had an initial interaction with ChatGPT asking \textit{``How to convert kelvin to celcius"}, with the follow-up \textit{``how many degrees celdius is 273 kelvin"}.
-In the first response, ChatGPT provided the formula $T_C = T_K - 273.15$, and also included an example where $T_K = 300 \text{ K}$.
-In the second response, ChatGPT said that with $T_K = 273 \text{ K}$, $T_C = -0.15 \text{ °C}$.
-After the replies, the group went on to have a discussion without ChatGPT about whether they needed the temperature data or not for the experiment.
 Group 7 struggled mainly due to a lack of knowledge on how to use the online calculator Desmos.
 They opted for using Desmos since they did not bring a calculator to the lab session, and thus, much of the interaction with ChatGPT focused on trying to get help with understanding how to use Desmos to perform the necessary analysis.

-Towards the end of the lab session, Group 5 struggled with the analysis and getting an estimate of the speed of sound from the data they had collected.
-Then, they turned to ChatGPT as asked \textit{``what is speed of sound in 22 degrees celsius"}.
-The reply told them that the approximate speed of sound at 22 degrees Celsius is $344 \text{ m/s}$, and the group was then happy to not continue with their own calculations but simply agreed that the answer given by ChatGPT was a good estimation of what they would have ended up with.
-In their short discussion they said that this was reasonable since ChatGPT provides \textit{``a good average of previous research results"} (Eddie, Group 5), and the answer could thus be understood as ChatGPT had done the analysis for them.